bradenschei/Blackburns-Landscaping/ReadMe.md

 Remove all fillers and jokes from site - Braden Proofread - Vin
 Make sure all links and pictures work and load - Vin

+Make sure lang="en" is with html tag on all pages
+Why is there a separate css for services?
+If you are using google for a calendar, I don't think you need the calendar.js file

+I may still find a few things, but overall looks great!!